 Now, if the year was 2010 we could leave it there, simple right?
 Well things have changed, and I encourage you not to read on if you are already confused, the previous paragraph is probably all most people need to understand.
 I’m going to ramble on because I’m a bit geeky like that.

 Pixel density has now been thrown into the mix.
 Until recently most screens would display 72 dots per inch or DPI but now we have screens with a much higher pixel density, for example the iPhone 6 has has a pixel density of over 400 DPI, this is what is known as a Hi-DPI or Retina screens, a marketing term coined by Apple because the human eye is not be able to discern the individual pixels at a normal viewing distance.

 The goal of Retina or Hi-DPI displays is to allow a highly crisp display of text and images, allowing computer screens to rival the smooth curves and sharpness of printed text and photography.
 Hi-DPI monitors are stunning and a pleasure to work on.

 They are not just available on smartphones but higher end Mac’s and PC’s now come with Hi-DPI monitors.
-Everything looks so smooth and clear but it also means as web designers we need to output higher resolution graphics to take advantage of the extra pixels.
+Everything looks so smooth and clear but it also means as web designers we need to output higher resolution and vector graphics to take advantage of the extra pixels.

 We could go into 4k & 8k TV’s but I think its best we don’t dig too deep or everyone will just get upset.